lr94/connie/README.md

 ![image](http://www.lucarobbiano.net/host/permanenti/compare_image_regression_connie_1.png)

+Comparison between the original images (first row) and the images rebuilt by the network

 ## License
 As mentioned before the library was developed for didactic purposes, however it is released under LGPL 2.1 license